sevilturner/Clean-Code/CodingStandards.md

 ## 	Naming

-1. Using meaningful names tha reveal the intention of the variable or method
+1. Using meaningful names tha reveal the intention of the variable or method.

 2. Class, variable, and field names should be nouns.
 Method names should be verbs or verb/object pairs
 ```cs